focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Keymap: add a "nothing" function (this is for merging)
 + Wildcard support in config
 + Open files by drag/drop (add them to standalone files if needed)
 + Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that